 Tip # 6: Be prepared to spend money

 Between licenses, permits, travel, lodging, meals, hiring a professional hunter and hiring a guide service, the hunter should be prepared to part with his or her hard-earned money.
 If the hunter takes a crocodile, there will be a trophy fee attached to the carcass, usually somewhere in the ballpark of $7,000.
 But, if the crocodile is particularly large, the trophy fee could potentially reach $19,000.
+See our tips on how to get a FFL license for your hunting needs.

 Tip # 7: Be prepared to work